ros2-gbp/ros_ign-release/README.md

 ## Install

-This branch supports ROS Jazzy.
+This branch supports ROS Rolling.
 See above for other ROS versions.

 ### Binaries